-Lab: This course includes lab sessions designed to familiarize students with the use of a computer as a tool for statistical analysis.
+Computer Lab: This course includes computer lab sessions designed to familiarize students with the use of a computer as a tool for statistical analysis.
 The computer software we use is Statistics Program for Social Scientists (SPSS).
 You must have a lab manual ready before your first lab.
 The required lab manual is available in the bookstore at Lansdowne Campus.
-A lab assignment will be assigned for each lab session.
-A take-home Lab Final Examination will be given near the end of the term.
+A lab assignment is assigned for each lab session.
+A take-home Lab Final Examination will be given in the 13th week of the semester.

 Math Labs: There are two Math Labs on the Lansdowne campus to assist students in all Math courses.
 They are located in room E224 and E342.
 Lab hours are posted on the lab doors.
+Identify the times that work for you best and use the Math Labs as much as you can, either for help or simply doing your homework there!
+Most students, if not all who have used the labs found them to be very helpful.